CedricSterckx/download-yt-video-4k/README.md

 To install a video on a terminal in the root of the project and execute following command

-node download.js --input-url 'URL_OF_VIDEO' --input-url 'output_video_name.mp4'
+node download.js --input-url 'URL_OF_VIDEO' --output 'output_video_name.mp4'